How to Start a Lawn Care Business: Step-by-Step Guide

 Licensing and Insurance — Don't Skip This

 General liability insurance: You need $1M per occurrence / $2M aggregate minimum.
 For a solo operator, expect to pay $800–$1,500/year through a company like Next Insurance, Thimble, or a local agent.
 Once you add employees, it goes up.
-I pay about $2,400/year for my crew of four.
+Get a current quote in your state before you price recurring work.

 Business license: Varies wildly by location.
 In Texas, there's no state-level landscape license for basic maintenance work, but most cities require a general business permit ($50–$200).
 In Florida, basic lawn maintenance (mowing, edging, blowing) does not require a state license, but landscape contracting — design, installation, irrigation — requires a Certified Landscape Contractor license through DBPR.
 California requires a C-27 landscape contractor license for any contracting job over $500 (labor + materials combined).
 Check your state and city requirements — don't guess.